crrmacarse/www/README.md

 - Becareful of importing `module.ts` instead of `http-module.ts` in resolving module dependency.
 You should be using the `http` version.
 There will be no errors for it, Only showing "running" but the server doesn't start.
 - Serialization response returns "support" columns first instead of PK.
 This is due to extending of BaseEntity.
 An issue was already raised about this here: https://github.com/typeorm/typeorm/issues/541
-- Typo with `privileges` database table.
-Named "privelage" instead of "privilege".
-Can't adjust the database yet since recruitment is still uising it.
 - From NestJS regarding Serialization: "Note that we must return an instance of the class.
 If you return a plain JavaScript object, for example, { user: new UserEntity() }, the object won't be properly serialized".
 To mitigate such issue, utilize `plainToClass` from `class-transformer`.
 - Added `--forceExit` in e2e tests run as it doesn't seem to end on its own(https://github.com/nestjs/nest/issues/1538)
 - Adding `select:false` on column entity with a hook-based approach(Example: `@BeforeInsert`, `@BeforeUpdate`) won't be triggered.